Contact Levi & Korsinsky By November 25, 2024 Deadline To Join Class Action Against Bumble Inc.(BMBL)

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-09, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Bumble Inc. ("Bumble" or the "Company") (NASDAQ: BMBL) of a class action securities lawsuit.
+Korsinsky, LLP notifies investors in Bumble Inc. ("Bumble" or the "Company") (NASDAQ: BMBL ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Bumble investors who were adversely affected by alleged securities fraud between November 7, 2023 and August 7, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: